-What’s so odd about 3200 Phaethon?
-Let’s start with its blue color.
+3200 Phaethon is an odd color for an asteroid.
 Most asteroids are dull grey to red, depending on the type of material on their surface.
+3200 Phaethon is blue.
 Blue asteroids are known, but make up only a fraction of all known asteroids.
 And Phaethon isn’t just blue.
 It’s one of the bluest of similarly-colored asteroids (or comets) in the solar system.

 Here’s another odd feature of 3200 Phaethon.
 While comets tend to have more elliptical orbits, asteroid orbits are more circular.
 3200 Phaethon’s orbit – which is now exceedingly well known – is highly elongated, reminiscent of some comets.
 Its orbit crosses the orbits of Mars, Earth, Venus and Mercury.